jaericho/jaericho.github.io/_posts/2022-01-17-More-Benchmarks.md

 Video Options: 	Preset: medium, Tune: none, Options: limit-sao:bframes=8:psy-rd=1:aq-mode=3:aq-strength=0.8:deblock=1,1, Profile: auto, Level: auto

 For this round of re-encodes, I'll stick with the M1.

+*Update: I believe the great performance was caused by the source material being animated.
+I'm re-encoding a movie now which I know has some very grainy scenes and the fps is fluctuating much more on the M1.
+(7-25 fps, avg.
+11 fps.)*